kapalk/Quantify-Yourself/README.md

 - `outside-light-intensity-preprocess.py`: preprocessing of the light intensity data.
 - `surveyHandling.py`: reorganizes survey data.
 The output is dictionary where subjects are keys and values are pandas dataframes which columns are answers from user-defined questions and index is datetime.
 - `combineData.py`: combiness sensor, survey and light intensity data.
-- `FAMD.r`: FAMD for our combined data.
+- `FAMD.r`: FAMD for each each subject.